Skip to Content

 Institute of African Studies (IAS)

-The Institute of African Studies builds on Carleton’s long history of expertise on Africa by pulling together the growing number of faculty members and experts in the Ottawa-Gatineau region to provide fresh insight into current and historical dynamics of Africa – from the slave trade that reshaped the continent and the Atlantic world to the richly textured and innovative religious practices and livelihood strategies, from conflicts, refugees, and peace-building efforts to the production and reception of world-renowned and locally-consumed literatures, music and film.
+The Institute of African Studies builds on Carleton’s long history of expertise on Africa by bringing together faculty members and experts in the Ottawa-Gatineau region to provide fresh insights into current and historical dynamics of Africa — from the slave trade that reshaped the continent and the Atlantic world, to the richly textured and innovative religious practices and livelihood strategies; the conflicts, refugees, and peace-building efforts; and the production and reception of world-renowned and locally-consumed literatures, music, and film.

 School for Studies in Art and Culture (SSAC)

-The School for Studies in Art and Culture is a dynamic interdisciplinary school that houses undergraduate and graduate programs in Art & Architectural History, Film Studies, and Music.
-Because we have three academic disciplines in one School, students take advantage of interdisciplinary approaches and benefit from the shared knowledge of faculty in all three disciplines.
+The School for Studies in Art and Culture is a dynamic, multidisciplinary school that houses undergraduate and graduate programs in Art and Architectural History, Film Studies, and Music.
+As a result, students can take advantage of interdisciplinary approaches and benefit from the shared knowledge of faculty in all three disciplines.

 School of Canadian Studies